OpenWebAdvocacy/website/src/posts/is-it-worth-killing-mozilla-to-shave-off-less-than-1-percent-from-googles-market-share.md

 During the case, evidence showed that Mozilla reinvested the vast majority of its Google search revenue into Firefox and Gecko.
 However, its market share, under 3%, was deemed too small to deliver a significant public benefit.

 This reasoning is flawed.
-If Mozilla’s market share is considered negligible, [then given that Mozilla makes up only 1.15% of the U.S. search market](https://blog.mozilla.org/en/mozilla/internet-policy/proposed-remedies-browsers/?utm_source=chatgpt.com#:~:text=Judge%20Mehta%20found%20that%20independent%20browsers%20account%20for%20just%201.15%25%20of%20U.S.%20search%20queries.), it should also be seen as insignificant in the broader context.
+If Mozilla’s market share is considered negligible, [then given that searches via Firefox makes up less than 1.15% of the U.S. search market](https://blog.mozilla.org/en/mozilla/internet-policy/proposed-remedies-browsers/#:~:text=Judge%20Mehta%20found%20that%20independent%20browsers%20account%20for%20just%201.15%25%20of%20U.S.%20search%20queries.), it should also be seen as insignificant in the broader context.
 It is inconsistent to argue that one metric matters while dismissing the other.

-Given the only 1.15% share of the U.S. search market and [that an estimated 35% of users would manually switch back to Google](https://open-web-advocacy.org/blog/break-googles-search-monopoly-without-breaking-the-web/#:~:text=However%20when%20Mozilla%20repeated%20the%20experiment%204%20years%20later%2C%20in%202022%2C%20Bing%20retained%2065%25%20of%20the%20users.%20This%20is%20likely%20due%20to%20the%20improvement%20in%20the%20quality%20of%20Bing%20over%20those%20years.), this suggests that **Google will only lose a mere .75% market share from blocking Google’s deal with Mozilla.**
+Further, [that an estimated 35% of users would manually switch back to Google](https://open-web-advocacy.org/blog/break-googles-search-monopoly-without-breaking-the-web/#:~:text=However%20when%20Mozilla%20repeated%20the%20experiment%204%20years%20later%2C%20in%202022%2C%20Bing%20retained%2065%25%20of%20the%20users.%20This%20is%20likely%20due%20to%20the%20improvement%20in%20the%20quality%20of%20Bing%20over%20those%20years.), this suggests that **Google will only lose less than a mere .75% market share from being blocked from signing a search engine default deal with Mozilla**.

 Mozilla plays a uniquely valuable role in the internet ecosystem as [a non-profit committed to an open, secure, and user-centric internet](https://www.mozilla.org/en-US/about/manifesto/).
 Despite its modest market share, Mozilla has a large influence on web standards, holding equal footing with Google and Apple in governance bodies like the W3C TAG.
 Mozilla also maintains its own independent engine, Gecko, which ensures diversity in browser implementations.
 Gecko is one of only three engines left in major usage.
 Mozilla frequently serves as a crucial third implementor voice in standards discussions, offering a non-profit perspective grounded in the public interest.
 Removing Mozilla from this equation would do far more harm to the long-term health of the web than any marginal competitive benefit from eliminating its Google deal, especially [when other remedies could already push Google’s search engine market share below 50%](https://open-web-advocacy.org/blog/break-googles-search-monopoly-without-breaking-the-web/#estimated-impact-of-the-package-on-google's-search-engine-market-share) and the drop in Google’s share from this remedy is so negligible.